 But Noga’s impact has gone beyond the program and her family – she has reached hundreds of youth.
 Over the years, Noga has shared her views on equality and peace in her school, at home, in her community, and most recently, in the schools where she teaches.
 This year, Noga began to coach three schools in Jerusalem – and in only a couple of months, she has already touched and impacted the lives of so many Arab and Jewish children.
 In a recent class at one of the schools she teaches – a mixed Jewish and Arab school in West Jerusalem – Noga was disappointed to learn that the young students knew close to nothing about each other’s cultures.
 In her own words:

-To create more inclusivity, Noga also began integrating the Arab and Jewish languages in class – an act that was unprecedented at the school.
+To create more inclusivity, Noga also began integrating the Arabic and Hebrew languages in class – an act that was unprecedented at the school.
 These are just two examples of Noga’s recent activism in bridging divides among Arab and Jewish children.
 Noga has also actively fought for gender equity in her classes by inspiring more and more girls to join her basketball and leadership program.
 In one of the schools she coaches, she stopped an entire class once after she noticed that several of her male students were being disrespectful towards some female students during basketball practice.
 Noga asked her students to sit down and said: “I will never accept disrespect toward girls in my class.
 I am a girl, and I am your coach, and if someone wants to be disrespectful here, you are more than welcome to leave”.